 Lots of passengers came onboard here onto the Hard Seat (硬座) coaches, as this is the only morning train to Nanning from this station.

-There is a wash basin area if you’d like to brush your teeth.
+There is a wash basin area in the Soft Sleeper coach if you’d like to brush your teeth.

 The corridor in the morning.

 Making a brief stop at a rural station.
 Doors were not open at this station.